I. What are Intellectual Problems?

 3. A Devil

-A. If God is good, all powerful, and all knowing; how could there be evil in the world?
+A. If God is good, and God is all powerful, and God is all knowing, how could there be evil in the world?

 B. This leads some to say that maybe God is not:

 2. Should we be free of the consequences of sin?

 3. Is God omnipotent?